Tuition, Financial Awards, and the Sunshine Fund

 - All 2021 W-2 and 1099 forms.

 - November and December paystubs for each wage-earning parent or guardian.

 Note: Returning families need to submit a financial award application each year since awards do not automatically renew.

 Reduced IQ Testing and Application Fees for Applicants

 The process of applying for reduced fees is a separate process from applying for a Financial Award.
+To request a reduced fee for the application or on-campus testing, please complete the Reduced Fee Application Form.
 If you have any questions about reduced fees, please contact us at email@example.com.